 Kyuhyun is currently performing in a musical named Werther (베르테르).
 I wrote a blog post about how I tried to see him in November, but accidentally bought a ticket for a performance he was not in.
 Instead of going down without a fight, I bought another ticket.
 Money – I must have a lot of it.

-I showed up early yet again to take, as one would guess, creepy pictures with posters of him.
+I showed up early yet again to take, as one would guess, hilariously creepy pictures with posters of him.
 I bought a program, which contained photographs of the musical.
-I then grabbed a pair of binoculars and sat in my seat, which was in the first row of the second floor – smack dab in the center.
-I was ready.
+I then grabbed a pair of binoculars and sat in my seat, which was in the first row of the second floor.
+The girls next to me kept checking for tags on instagram and twitter, but I am just not that dedicated.
+I guess if I would not have made the mistake of buying the wrong date if I had been though…

 The musical was fantastic.
 He honestly has one of the most beautiful voices I have ever heard in my life.
 The production level of the whole thing was amazing.
-When it ended, I knew what it was time for me to do.
-I ran to return my binoculars, get my A.R.C.
-(Alien Registration Card) card, and find where Kyuhyun would walk past and receive his fans.
+The rest of the cast = fabulous.
+I am always in awe of the talent some people possess.
+When it ended, I returned my binoculars, got my A.R.C.
+(Alien Registration Card) card, and walked to where Kyuhyun would receive his fans.

 I followed people who looked demented and found the location.
-It was here that we all waited for roughly forty-five minutes for Kyu.
+It was here that we all waited for roughly forty-five minutes.
 Because I had to return my binoculars, I did not get in the front of the line.
 Although I was sad at first, it proved beneficial in the end.
 The cast and special audience members passed by, with Ryeowook from Super Junior being one of them.
-No one expected him, so we could not process that it was truly him.
-I gasped his name and then everyone around me freaked out.

 Ryeowook in the center.

 Once he passed us, everyone started rushing behind him.
 I have always had the frightening ability to move past people during concerts or in crowded areas in general.
-I have touched the lead singers of Dashboard Confessional, The Fray (I full-out rubbed his bald head), and Cartel.
-I also bumped into Corbin Bleu from High School Musical.
-It happens sometimes.
-Have no fear though, I did not touch Kyuhyun.
+I chalk this skill up to all the sports I played as a kid.

 After ducking, dodging, jumping, and weaving, I ended up right beside him.
-Everyone was screaming at him in Korean (“Saranghae, Oppa!”), but he kept his eyes forward.
-I knew that I had to speak in English to throw him off.
+Everyone was screaming at him in Korean, but he kept his eyes forward.
+I figured saying something in English would catch his attention.
 I, with little to no confidence, said, “You were great, Kyuhyun!”
-(I embarrassingly threw in a “Woo!” because I second-guessed myself).
-I really was not expecting him to acknowledge my presence, BUT HE DID.
+Truth be told, I was not actually expecting him to acknowledge my presence, but he did.
+The ole foreign card trick worked I suppose.
 He looked me in the eye and said “Really?” in Korean.
-Everyone around me started screaming because I clearly won in this game of “PLEASE LOOK AT ME.”
+Everyone around me started screaming because I clearly won in this sad game of “PLEASE LOOK AT ME.”
 We waved goodbye as his car drove off.
 I walked outside then noticed that I was shaking.
 I kept it together until I was out of sight.
 Stay cool, Jen.
 Stay cool.

 THE MOMENT THAT WILL STAY WITH ME FOREVER.